 STATUS: In Progress - The Division plays the lead role for DNR in its coordination with GEMA in the event of critical incidents and disasters.
 In 2014 and 2015 LED responded to multiple winter storms, which spanned several weeks, flooding events, and other disasters in coordination with GEMA.
 LED plays an integral role in HURREX, the hurricane preparedness exercise hosted annually by GEMA.
 The LED also updated the DNR All Hazards Manual, which guides the Department response during a disaster.
-Also, Rangers were involved in 269 land and 459 water based Search and Rescue missions since January of 2013.
+Also, Rangers were involved in 269 land and 477 water based Search and Rescue missions since January of 2014.
+In October, LED participated in a Winter Weather Exercise with the Department of Public Safety and a ROC (Rehearsal of Concept) exercise with state and local partners.
+The Division also conducted a Table Top Exercise in November for agency disaster response with WRD and Parks Division.